 Protecting Your Assets in Chapter 7

 In order to obtain a discharge in Chapter 7, the debtor may need to surrender some assets.
-Under the applicable exemption laws, the debtor in a Chapter 7 is permitted to keep a minimal amount of assets.
-In many cases, the debtor's assets have such a minimal value that they are deemed as "exempt" and thus protected.
+Under the applicable exemption laws in Illinois, the debtor in a Chapter 7 is permitted to keep a minimal amount of assets.
+In many cases, though, the debtor's assets have such a minimal value that they are deemed as "exempt" from liquidation and thus protected.

 The State of Illinois has opted to apply its own statutory exemption allowances to determine whether a Chapter 7 debtor's assets are protected.
 Under the Illinois exemption statute, the following protections are available (partial list):